swissup/swissup.github.io/m1/argento/faq.md

 Where `[NEW-HEX-COLOR]` you need to replace with hex code of color you want to have.

-### Why disabled extensions are still vesible at frontend?
+### Why disabled extensions are still visible at frontend?

 That is a common report from our users.
 When they disable i.e. **Frequintly bought together** extension at admin, but it's still visible at product pages.